Introduction

 We want to grow our business to ensure we are playing our part in meeting housing need and to ensure that our existing homes meet quality and sustainability standards.

-All these sites have planning consent, and we have a programme of 103 new homes to develop.
-We work closely with the Greater London Authority, who provide funding for the development.
+All these sites have planning consent and we have a programme of 103 new homes to develop.
+We work closely with the Greater London Authority, who provide grant funding for the developments.

 Planning the development pipeline